GarfieldF/Matrix-Based-Backpropagation/README.md

 # Matrix-Based-Backpropagation
 This repository contains the modified version of Michael Nielsen's code on his Book (http://neuralnetworksanddeeplearning.com/chap1.html#implementing_our_network_to_classify_digits).

-This version implementes the matrix based approach to backpropagation Explanation here : https://medium.com/@hindsellouk13/matrix-based-back-propagation-fe143ce2b2df
+This version implementes the matrix based approach to backpropagation.
+Explanation here : https://medium.com/@hindsellouk13/matrix-based-back-propagation-fe143ce2b2df
 ___________________________________________________________________________
 License